the-fool/unicorn/content/courses/fullstack.md

 subtitle= "Build your skillset for career in modern web development"

 description= "Learn to build robust, beautiful, interactive web applications.
-This course focuses on the high-demand skills for a career in web development today.
-You will hand-code every facet of an app -- from database to mobile interface, and learn along the way how to work professionally on the modern web platform."
+This course focuses on high-demand skills for a career in web development today.
+You will hand-code every facet of an app -- from databases to mobile interfaces, and will learn how to work professionally on the modern web platform."

 styles= "full_stack.css"